Project

 Development Approach

-The codefair application is maintained in a GitHub repository and is developed in an open and transparent manner.
-It ingenuily combines Probot, a serverless environment on Vercel, and the Octokit library.
+The Codefair application is maintained in a GitHub repository and is developed in an open and transparent manner.
+It ingeniously combines Probot, a serverless environment on Vercel, and the Octokit library.
 We are always open for contributions from the community.

 Timeline